 |Dec.
 10||SFRC subcommittee||“The Ebola Epidemic: The Keys to Success for the International Response”|

-- educating new and continuing members and staff about USG global health efforts, recent developments, and the role of Congress, particularly as the composition of Congress changes over time;
+- educating new and continuing members and staff about USG global health efforts, recent developments, and the role of Congress;

-- maintaining and strengthening bipartisan support for USG global health programs and funding, given the shifting make-up of Congress over time (as members of Congress involved in the past decade’s significant legislative efforts to expand and strengthen USG global health efforts retire or otherwise leave Congress) and in light of current fiscal constraints;
+- maintaining and strengthening bipartisan support for USG global health programs and funding, given the shifting make-up of Congress over time and in light of current fiscal constraints;

-- considering USG support for multilateral engagement, innovative financing mechanisms, and public-private partnerships, particularly given their role in leveraging USG global health funding and resources;
+- assessing USG support for multilateral engagement, innovative financing mechanisms, and public-private partnerships, given their role in leveraging USG global health funding and resources;

-- ensuring that the legislative framework for USG global health programs, including reauthorizing and new legislation, is responsive to the ever-evolving global health environment and role of the USG in global health;
+- ensuring that the legislative framework for USG global health programs is responsive to an evolving global health environment as well as U.S. interests and considerations; and

-- ongoing oversight as USG global health efforts are increasingly transitioned to partner countries (i.e., as country ownership is heightened) in order to ensure transparency, accountability, and sustainability in these activities;
+- providing ongoing oversight, particularly as USG global health efforts are increasingly transitioned to partner countries (i.e., as country ownership is heightened) in order to ensure transparency, accountability, and sustainability in these activities.